Summit Lecture Series

 Stratton Mountain School is proud to host the Summit Lecture Series in The Patti Kaltsas Education, Arts & Student Center.
 The Summit Lecture Series features noted academics and professionals from a broad range of fields discussing important issues of the day.

-For further information regarding our list of upcoming speakers, contact Katy McNabb at 802.856.1179.
+For further information regarding our list of upcoming speakers, please contact Jennifer Grigsby at (802) 856-1179.

-A Vermont Humanities Council program hosted by Stratton Mountain School.
+A Vermont Humanities Council Program hosted by SMS (free admission)

 Summit Lecture Series events are held in the auditorium of